ZainUFarhat/ml-scratch-random-forests/README.md

 ### **Results**

-For each dataset I will list the number of trees, minimum samples split values, maximum depth, and test Accuracy score.
+For each dataset I will list the number of trees, minimum samples split values, maximum depth, and test accuracy score.
 In addition I offer some individual decision trees and random forests for visualization.

 **1.** Breast Cancer Dataset: